 We also designed our grid to load and render data on demand.
 It even fetches data from the server when the user scrolls down in the grid.
 The grid sends a request to the server for a chunk of data and appends it to the end of the grid and will continue doing the same until the grid is scrolled to the bottom of the data set.

-The Grid also supports inline editing and the editing behavior for each column cell can be configured.
+The Grid also supports inline editing and the editing behaviour for each column cell can be configured.

-This was a very good experience, and I am really looking forward to develop more controls.
+This was a very good experience, and I am really looking forward to developing more controls.

 Senior Software Engineer